NIMBLE virtual short course, January 4-6, 2023

 Accelerated Failure Time (AFT) models

 Here’s a lightning introduction to AFT models based on Weibull distributions.
 These are models for time-to-event data such as a “failure.”
-For shape a and scale s, the Weibull probability density function for time t is
+For shape and scale , the Weibull probability density function for time is

 One important thing about the Weibull is that its cumulative density can be written in closed form.
 It is: